jooh95/pre-starthon-2017-FooRe/README.md

-Foreign Food Recommender for Pre Starthon 2017 in Sogang
+Foreign Food Recommender with Weight Tree Algorithm for Pre Starthon 2017 in Sogang